Teameeting/Teameeting-MsgServer/README.md

 ---

 ### 开原协议<br>
-Teameeting iOS app is under the Apache license.
+MsgServer is under the GNU GENERAL PUBLIC LICENSE.
 See the LICENSE file for more details.<br>